 Also Elliot Naess (pilot of Pear County Chopper in 2013) has wrote "How to Build a Kinetic Sculpture".
 It has a lot of good information in it

 Volunteers are always needed.
-Planning is already underway for the tenth Annual KKC and you could have a positive impact.
+Planning is already underway for the 13th Annual KKC and you could have a positive impact.
 Volunteers are highly appreciated by the Racers and "bribes" are readily given.
 You really don't want to miss this event again.
 (See the contacts section and let us know you are interested.)